keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. Finally, click on *Commit changes*.
 -->
-## Step 4.
-Trigger deployment of carts v2 to production
+## Trigger deployment of carts v2 to production

 1. Trigger the CI pipeline for the `carts` service to create a new artifact:
   * Use a browser to open Jenkins with the url `jenkins.keptn.EXTERNAL-IP.xip.io` and login using the credentials set in the [Onboarding a Service](../onboard-carts-service) use case.